tdonaldson231/AutomationFrameworkRepo_v02/README.md

 There are only 4-test cases for a basic demonstration, two API, a UI, and one SQL.
 One of the API is set to fail intentionally to show how failures are displayed in the results.
-The SQL test case spins up a MySql DB and seeds with mock data to be used for the test SQL tests.
+The SQL test case spins up a MySql DB and seeds with mock data to be used for the SQL tests.

 ## Prerequisites
-- Docker Desktop must be installed and running locally.-
+- Docker Desktop must be installed and running locally (using windows).

 ## Installation
 Clone this repository